 THE OLD INN ON THE GREEN

 Chef Peter Platt’s lamb shanks at the Old Inn on the Green are a favorite.
 The setting is one of candlelit rooms in a 250-year-old inn in New Marlborough.
 The dining rooms are elegant yet offer an intimate dining experience.
 His menu indulges in tastes of the season, often locally foraged and sourced from farmers Peter knows well.
 This recipe is rich with deep flavors from the stock and the braising of the lamb, and a risotto with roasted vegetables that comforts hearty appetites in winter

 Lamb shanks are one of the cuts of meat that benefit most from long, slow braising.
 Don’t omit the step of turning the shanks every half hour; it causes them to caramelize even as they braise.
-If the braising liquid seems too reduced at the end of the cooking process, stir 1 cup of water into the liquid before straining.
+If the braising liquid seems too reduced at the end of the … Read the rest

 By Executive Chef Chris Bonnivier